Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/10. API RESTful Routes/README.md

 1. AWS S3 for file storage
 1. Firebase for chat rooms

-## Activity: Diagramming a Service-based Architecture (10 min)

-1. Imagine you have a service-based architecture where a browser, mobile, and desktop clients all communicate with a server.
-Draw a picture of the request response cycles for these clients and the server.
-1. Now imagine you add using Stripe.com to process payments.
-Add this to your picture.
-1. Now imagine you use Twillio.com to send text messages.
-Add this to your picture.
-1. Now imagine you use AWS S3 to save images that users upload and serve them back when requested.
-Add this to your picture.

 ### Microservices Architecture

 A Microservices Architecture is SOA on steroids.
 It further breaks up services into sometimes even single routes and hyper specialized sorts of databases and technology.